Where's the best place to buy contact lenses?

 You'll definitely want to ask about price-matching.
 For example, one store we called offered to match Costco's price as long as you could prove you had a Costco card.
 Also, you might consider asking outlets if they will match advertised prices or specials from a competitor.

 Step Four: Factor In Rebates

 When purchasing contact lenses, be aware that several types of rebates may be available:

 - Rebates for individuals who buy lenses and get an eye exam

 Usually, you can take advantage of only one rebate, because the required proof of purchase (for example, a box flap with bar code) can be sent to only one entity.

-Also, you may have to order larger quantities to qualify for rebates.
+Also, you may have to order larger quantities (often a year's supply) to qualify for rebates.
 Be sure to factor in the rebates offered by each vendor to make sure you are getting the best price for your lenses.